In this month’s newsletter, we have the following announcements/information:

 - Parl19 – Cardiff 2019

 If you have any notices / messages you would like us to circulate to the group, please let us know.

 The winner will be presented with a prize of £100 and the runner-up with a prize of £50.
-The winners for 2018 were presented the award by Professor Cristina Leston-Bandeira at our annual conference in Belfast.
+The winners for 2019 were presented the award at the National Assembly for Wales.
 Previous winners have also been awarded by the Clerk of the House of Commons and the Presiding Officer of the Scottish Parliament.
 The deadline is 31 May, with a 3,500 word limit.

 All of the details about the competition can be found on our webpage.

 - The government’s refusal to release the Intelligence and Security Committee’s report into Russian activities against the UK is part of a worrying pattern of obstruction and delay Andrew Defty (Lincoln)

 - The Parliamentary and Scientific Committee: campaigning for the scrutiny of science at Westminster Emmeline Ledgerwood (Leicester and British Library)

 - Combating discrimination and human rights violations through Post-Legislative Scrutiny Franklin De Vrieze (Westminster Foundation for Democracy)